CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/Background.md

   University of Santiago de Compostela
   *June 2022 – July 2022*

-  Completed curricular research training for the Bachelor’s Degree in Physics within the **Biophysics and Interfaces Research Group**.
+  Completed curricular research training for the Bachelor’s Degree in Physics within the Biophysics and Interfaces Research Group.